SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).

-Packaged HTML5 projects should work in **Firefox** or **Chrome-based** browsers on **Windows 10/11** or **MacOS**.
-Safari on MacOS also appears to work for now but there may be subtle issues or future problems.
+Packaged HTML5 projects work best in **Firefox** or **Chrome-based** browsers on **Windows 10/11**.
+Also works in Firefox, Safari and Chrome-based browsers on MacOS.
 Other browsers/platforms may either not work or have graphical/performance issues.
 Mobile does not work.

-Development/packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is only tested on Windows 10 (but 11 should also work).
+Development/packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is done on Windows 10 (but 11 should also be OK).

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress